apache/streampipes-website/documentation/docs/06_extend-tutorial-data-sources.md

 Congratulations!
 You've just created your first pipeline element for StreamPipes.
 There are many more things to explore and data sources can be defined in much more detail.
+Also consider that in some cases, you would like to create a configurable adapter, where a data source can be configured by users in the UI when connecting data.